 I hope you are all keeping well and safe during this really difficult time.
-I have five children who are all thankfully grown up now, but the thought of home schooling them for several months horrifies me.
+I have five children who are all thankfully grown up now, but the thought of home schooling them horrifies me.
 I take my hat off to all parents – keep going, be patient (not easy), stay strong and we will all get through this.

 I thought I would explain a little about ED and Covid-19 (Coronavirus).

 Symptoms of Ectodermal Dysplasia include abnormalities of nasal and respiratory mucous production, and some individuals experience asthma, recurrent ear and chest infections.

 The linings of the nose, larynx, trachea and lungs are moistened by various glands, some of which may be absent, reduced in number or not functioning normally.
 The nasal mucous may be much thicker than normal, forming a crusty mass.
 The underproduction of respiratory fluids together with constant nasal congestion can cause frequent infections for which antibiotics may be necessary.

 Individuals affected by ED and those with added immune deficiency are at increased risk of more severe respiratory infection, including pneumonia, with COVID-19 compared to the general population.
 Therefore, there is likely an increased risk of more severe infection involving the lungs with COVID-19 infection in these individuals.

 It may be helpful to have a humidifier in the bedroom at night to help moisten the air which will help keep the respiratory tract